 Python used for machine learning development can be easily run on any platform – Windows, MacOS, Linux, Unix and others.
 With the help of Python, very small-scale changes can transfer processes between platforms and modify codes with ease.

-Being an open-source language, Python gives both beginners and professionals access to a number of resources, which is mostly available online.
-Python communities and forums are great places for programmers in both beginner and professional levels to discuss errors and help each other solve problems.
+Python is an open-source language that gives beginners and pros access to a number of resources, which are mostly available online.
+Python communities and forums are great places for programmers at both beginner and professional levels to connect, learn, discuss errors and help each other solve problems.

 3. How the Python programming environment is being used by data professionals on the job